Enigmatis/polaris-core/README.md

 -   **port** (_number_) - Specify a port the `PolarisServer` should start the server on.
 -   **applicationProperties** (_ApplicationProperties - optional_) - Properties that describe your repository.
     If you don't provide those properties, the core will put 'v1' in the version.
+-   **allowSubscription** (boolean - optional) - Responsible for creating a websocket endpoint for graphql subscriptions.
 -   **customMiddlewares** (_any[] - optional_) - Custom middlewares that can be provided the `PolarisServer` with.
 -   **customContext** (_(context: any, connection?: Connection) => any - optional_) - You can provide the `PolarisServer` your own custom context.
     If you do not set your custom context, the core will use a default context.